Learning from Viral Information: Abstract

 \section{Abstract}

 { {} }{ }

-We study learning on social media with an equilibrium model of users interacting with shared news stories.
-Rational users arrive sequentially, observe an original story (i.e., a private signal) and a sample of predecessors' stories in a news feed, and then decide which stories to share.
-The observed sample of stories depends on what predecessors share as well as the sampling algorithm generating news feeds.
-We focus on how often this algorithm selects more viral (i.e., widely shared) stories.
-Showing users viral stories can increase information aggregation, but it can also generate steady states where most shared stories are wrong.
-These misleading steady states self-perpetuate, as users who observe wrong stories develop wrong beliefs, and thus rationally continue to share them.
-Finally, we describe several consequences for platform design and robustness.
+Motivated by social media, we study an equilibrium model of agents interacting with and learning from each other's signals.
+Rational agents arrive sequentially, observe a signal (corresponding to a news story) and a sample of predecessors' signals (corresponding to a news feed), and decide which of these signals to endorse.
+The observed sample is jointly determined by predecessors' endorsement behavior and a sampling rule (capturing a platform algorithm).
+We focus on how often the sampling rule selects more viral (i.e., widely endorsed) signals.
+Showing agents viral signals can increase information aggregation, but it can also generate steady states where most endorsed signals are wrong.
+These misleading steady states self-perpetuate, as agents who observe wrong signals develop wrong beliefs, and thus rationally continue to endorse them.
+We highlight several consequences of our results for social-media platforms.

 {}

 \textbf{Keywords}: social learning, selective equilibrium sharing, social media, platform design, endogenous virality

 \makeatother